 Methods

 To address these questions, I will monitor Tree Swallow and Western Bluebird nest boxes in four land use treatments: row crops, orchards, grasslands, and high canopy cover riparian forests.
 I will partner with the Museum of Wildlife and Fish Biology (MWFB) to access their ‘Putah Creek Nest Box Highway,’ a network of 169 nest boxes along Putah Creek.
 However, the Nest Box Highway does not include nest boxes in row crop agriculture or enough boxes in orchard or grassland sites.
 Thus, I am working to secure landowner permissions to expand the network.
 In early April, we will begin monitoring 36 boxes (N= 3 nests/site * 3 sites/land use * 4 land uses).
 After chicks fledge, we will move on to new nests.
 We expect to complete 3 rounds of sampling for a total of 108 nests monitored in 2021.

 I propose to monitor the same nest boxes that Katia Goldberg (see above) will use to explore temperature differentials between land-use types.
 She will place HOBO loggers inside boxes to measure nest temperature following egg-laying.
 To quantify parental food provisioning rates, I will use Raspberry Pi-based motion-activated cameras (Phillips et al. in review) that will record 30 seconds before and after motion activation.
 I will use generalized linear mixed models (GLMMs) to compare the effect of temperature on provisioning rates across the four land use types (Question 1).
-Starting in March 2022, I will partner with Dr. Paulina Gonzalez to collect blood samples from nestlings and use ELISA assays [CITE – ask Paulina] to measure cortisol concentrations.
+Starting in March 2022, I will partner with Dr. Paulina Gonzalez to collect blood samples from nestlings and use ELISA assays to measure cortisol concentrations.
 Again, I will use GLMMs to compare effects of temperature on nestling cortisol concentrations among land uses (Question 2).

 To address question 3, I will partner with the MWFB to monitor nestling growth and survival.
 Within their current nest box network, project scientist Hanika Cook and her team will record mass, tarsus length, bill length, and wing chord of nestlings twice during the nestling period and band them at the appropriate time.
 I will be trained to handle, measure, and band nestlings according to their protocol.
 I will then monitor the additional boxes placed in row crops, orchards, and grasslands.
 Again, I will use GLMMs to compare effects of provisioning rate and nestling cortisol concentration on nestling growth and survival rates among land uses.